-Contributions and Support - Contributions are recognized as revenues in the period unconditionally pledged.
+Contributions and Support - Unconditional contributions are recognized as revenues in the period received.
+Conditional contributions, that is, those with a measurable performance or other barrier, and a right of return or right of release, are not recognized until the conditions on which they depend have been substantially met.
 The YWCA reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met in the same reporting period as received are reported as support without donor restrictions.
 Donor pledges which are expected to be collected over a period greater than one year are discounted at current interest rates, if material.